 Most contemporary workplaces—even those where employees are free to dress down and skateboard around the office—are high stress and complex environments.
 As a result, no matter how “chill” the work environment may be, people are bound to lose their cool from time and time.
 Anger may arise when a worker doesn’t feel like their ideas are being taken seriously or when a worker feels excluded.
 At times, anger may be displaced—for example, a stressful situation at home may make a worker more agitated and easily angered on the job.
 Whatever the source, however, anger is never productive and knowing how to de-escalate an angry employee or co-worker quickly and effectively is essential.

 While much of the advice about how to de-escalate angry co-workers and employees is common sense, it is by no means always taken into account when anger surfaces in a meeting or on the office floor.
-Don’t wait till its too late, see Workplace Violence: Managing the Anger to Prevent Violence
+Don’t wait till its too late, see Workplace Violence Prevention Made Simple

 1. Call up your active listening skills.
 When someone is angry, listening—without interrupting or questioning—is the best thing you can do.
 Because your co-worker or employee is already on the defensive, ensure they feel heard (e.g., use verbal cues, like nodding, to make them feel heard without interrupting).